 I was born Stanley Ross Trout on August 14, 1938, in Indianapolis, Indiana.
 In 1966, at the age of twenty-eight, I was graced by God, and experienced the unitive vision.
 A few years later, I met a holy man called Swami Muktananda, and I journeyed to India to live with him and to learn from him.
 After some time, he invited me to join the spiritual Order of sannyasa, and gave me the name "Swami Abhayananda", which means 'the bliss of fearlessness.'
 I have kept that spiritual name ever since, though I eventually parted with Swami Muktananda and his organization.

 I do not belong to any church or to any religion, but I do belong to that select group of people who have experienced God directly, and I stand as an unyielding bulwark against the current cultural trend toward an atheistic worldview.
 God is very certainly real.
 God is, in fact, the only reality.
 Since He first revealed Himself in me, my focus has been on God and His revelation, and my writings are simply a means of sharing that revelation.
 I am not hindered by organizational ties or religious affiliation, as my vision and my philosophy is based on my own personal mystical experience, and is not restricted to any of the mystical traditions of either the East or the West.
 Today, I live a simple, solitary life, devoted to meditation on God and the sharing of His revelation.

-November 18, 2016 was the fiftieth anniversary of God's revelation to me.
+November 18, 2020 was the fifty-fourth anniversary of God's revelation to me.
 I am not the first to be so graced and I will not be the last.
 What He revealed to me I have passed on to you.
 Whether you accept this revelation and make this knowledge your own is totally up to you.
 Nevertheless, it is my earnest hope that this revelation will inspire you to seek to know Him in yourself and for yourself.
 I can tell you that He helps and guides those who trust in His presence, and He rewards those who make the effort to reach Him.
 May He bless you every one.